Integrative Psychiatry

 Holistic Mental Health Treatment for Teens & Young Adults

 Current approaches for addressing teens’ mental health challenges, behavioral issues and substance use often involve sending them to wilderness programs, which are typically followed by enrollment in boarding schools.
-These programs are generally very rigid and tend to use a one-size-fits-all approach.
+These programs are generally very rigid and tend to use a one-size-fits-all approach to complex conditions.
 Historically they rely on punitive “therapies” that are unsafe and ineffective.

 In addition, taking teens away from their family, friends, and familiar environments can be traumatizing, creating the perception that they are the problem rather than viewing teens’ issues through the lens of their social environment and the family system.
 Teens who experience imbalance in their ecosystem and have significant trauma are at a higher risk of developing mental illness.